awesto/django-shop/docs/reference/catalog.rst

-.. _catalog:
+.. _reference/catalog:

 =======
 Catalog
 =======

 The catalog probably is that part, where customers of our e-commerce site spend the most time.
-Often it even makes sense, to start the :ref:`catalog-list` on the main landing page.
+Often it even makes sense, to start the :ref:`reference/catalog-list` on the main landing page.

 In this documentation we presume that categories of products are built up using specially tagged CMS pages in combination with a `djangoCMS apphook`_.
 This works perfectly well for most